ruuvi/ruuvi-sensor-protocols/README.md

 ## BLE GATT Connection
 *Lifecycle: Alpha*

-For some usecases the broadcasted data is not optimal.
+For some use cases the broadcasted data is not optimal.
 One such example is reading logs off the devices.
 A log can have thousands of datapoints, and broadcasting them when there are no listeners would waste energy and bandwidth.
 Larger blocks of data where reception of every data packet is important are transferred primarly via BLE GATT.